dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 ## 2 - The tree constructor

-Here is the javaScript that I worked out that gave me a decent tree model to work with.
-The Model is a constructor that creates an instance of the tree module and has a group as one of its properties that I add to a scene when creating a project that makes use of the model.
+Here is the javaScript that I worked out that gave me a decent tree model to work with in various projects where I just want a crude yet effective looking type of tree in the scene.
+The Model is a constructor that creates an instance of this Tree class and has a group as one of its properties that I add to a scene when creating a project that makes use of the model.
+When calling the constructor function there are a number of options that I can pass it it my way of an options object.
+These options are for setting things like the number of cone sections to use.

 I am not doing much of anything with the prototype but it contains a few static methods.
 This might change if I ever get around to doing more work on this at some point in the future.